-- Steps 1 to 4 are the operations performed by the user (they are intended to download the software from the Internet). - Steps 5 to 7 are the operations performed (automatically) by the player (they are intended to update the software). - 1 When playback is stopped, display the Home Menu screen.
+- Steps 1 to 2 are the operations performed by the user (they are intended to download the software from the Internet). - Steps 3 to 5 are the operations performed (automatically) by the player (they are intended to update the software).